OurCommunityPower.org > Insurance Forum | Debt Forum | Mortgage Forum | Credit Forum

 3. The premium can remain level or increase.

-Term life insurance provides an affordable protection and sometimes it also comes with a guaranteed premium.
+Term life insurance benefits offer an affordable protection and sometimes it also comes with a guaranteed premium.
 If the insured dies while the policy is in force, the face amount is paid to the named beneficiary.
 The insured can renew the coverage at a higher premium at the end of the premium guarantee period.

 The reason why the Term Life is an ideal choice for individuals is that, it has an initial lower premium rate compared to the permanent policies.
 And the premium can be increased at each renewal.